aliceblack/CTF-Interlogica/Chapter 1/6 - skipped - Vending machine/README.md

 2. **Initialization**
    - When prompted if you need to initialize the vending machine, type `y`.

+You can do some actions like creating a conf file... we decide to create the file.

 3. **Create Configuration File**
    - Create `vmachine.conf`.

+You will need the file just to use vim and the exit vim to go to the file system....

 4. **Navigate Filesystem**
    - In `vim`, type `:Sex` to navigate the filesystem.